adamtornhill/code-maat/README.md

 To understand large-scale software systems we need to look at their evolution.
 The history of our system provides us with data we cannot derive from a single snapshot of the source code.
 Instead VCS data blends technical, social and organizational information along a temporal axis that let us map out our interaction patterns in the code.
 Analyzing these patterns gives us early warnings on potential design issues and development bottlenecks, as well as suggesting new modularities based on actual interactions with the code.
 Addressing these issues saves costs, simplifies maintenance and let us evolve our systems in the direction of how we actually work with the code.

-Code Maat was developed to accompany the discussions in my book [Code as a Crime Scene](https://leanpub.com/crimescene).
+Code Maat was developed to accompany the discussions in my upcoming book [Code as a Crime Scene](http://pragprog.com/book/atcrime/code-as-a-crime-scene).

 ### About the name